verse-pbc/nostr_push_service/frontend/SETUP_FIREBASE.md

 3. Click the gear icon ⚙️ → **Project Settings**
 4. Under **General** tab, scroll to **Your apps**
 5. Click **Add app** → **Web** (</>) if you haven't already
-6. Register your app with a nickname (e.g., "Plur Push Web")
+6. Register your app with a nickname (e.g., "Nostr Push Web")
 7. Copy the Firebase configuration object

 ## Step 2: Get VAPID Key for Web Push